From BR Bullpen

 At age 20, Evans played for the 1877 Rhode Island minor league team, as a teammate of the 41-year-old Dickey Pearce, one of baseball's pioneers.
 At age 21, Evans was with the 1878 New Bedford team, teaming up with the 20-year-old Roger Connor, the 21-year-old Harry Stovey and the 21-year-old Piano Legs Gore.

-The following year was Evans' first year on a major league team which finished over .500.
-He played for the 1883 Cleveland Blues, which went 55-42.
+The following year, 1883 was Evans' first year on a major league team which finished over .500.
+He played for the Cleveland Blues, when they went 55-42.
 Jake stayed with the team in 1884 as it played well under .500, but Jake had one of his best years with the bat, out-hitting the team average by comfortable margins in BA, OBP and SLG.

-The next year he moved to the 1885 Baltimore Orioles, but played only 20 games with the team.
+The next year, 1885, he moved to the Baltimore Orioles, but played only 20 games with them.
 After spending six years in the National League, it was his first and only year in the American Association.
 His .221 batting average was, however, better than the team average of .219.
+In 1886, he umpired one National League game.